Skip to main content Skip to footer

 New project evaluation

-When several projects compete for the same resources, a cost-benefit analysis offers a clear way to compare them.
+When several projects compete for the same resources, a cost-benefit analysis offers a way to compare them.
 By quantifying each option’s potential value, you can prioritize initiatives that deliver the greatest overall impact.

 Technology and software investments

 Don’t forget hidden costs like integration effort, data migration, and ongoing maintenance.
 These often exceed initial purchase prices over the system’s lifetime.
+With 40% of enterprises expected to embed AI agents by end of 2026, using a structured CBA to evaluate AI adoption has become a standard practice, especially given that traditional cost models can underestimate true AI spend by 40–60%.

 Process improvement initiatives